 Lastly, a non-fiction book, Best Foot Forward by Susie Kelly.

-I seem to have been in a bit of a French mood for some months which for me is rather odd.
+I seem to have been in a bit of a French mood for some months and having a lot of fun.
 I'm enjoying the Jacquot murder books set in the south of France and various other books set in France have crossed my path recently.
 Including this non-fiction account of the author's walk across France from La Rochelle on the Atlantic coast to Lake Geneva.
 Susie Kelly was in no way a hiker or camper when she decided to embark on this epic journey, she pretty much suffered every step of the way and her descriptions of the state her feet got into were quite harrowing.
 But this was a really enjoyable recounting of the people she met, the landscapes she walked through, and how much she got lost.
 I really enjoyed it all, the author writes engagingly and honestly about her failings and triumphs.
 I shall look for more books by her.